exponea/exponea-android-sdk/README.md

 ## Exponea Android SDK

-This library allows you to interact from your application or game with the Exponea App.
+This library allows you to interact from your application or game with the Bloomreach Engagement.

-Exponea empowers B2C marketers to raise conversion rates, improve acquisition ROI, and maximize customer lifetime value.
+Bloomreach Engagement empowers B2C marketers to raise conversion rates, improve acquisition ROI, and maximize customer lifetime value.

 It has been written 100% in Kotlin with ❤️

+>
+> Bloomreach Engagement was formerly known as Exponea.
+For backward compatibility, the Exponea name continues to be used in the iOS SDK.

 ## 📦 Installation